 The Final Interview is the last step of the Cabin Crew Assessment Day.
-It usually consists of questions to provide the interviewers with the correct information to help them with the hiring decision - these can range from your experiences in school to your job or skills.
+It usually consists of questions to provide the interviewers with the correct information to help them with the hiring decision - these can range from your experiences in school to your previous jobs or skills.

 Some sample cabin crew final interview questions: